dankorotin/ton-tutorials/2-2-addresses-and-states-2/README.md

 ## Wrapping Up

-In this part, we've learned about user-friendly addresses and their main benefit: any errors in such an address will lead to parsing failures.
+In this part, we've learned about **user-friendly addresses** and their main benefit: **any errors in such an address will lead to parsing failures**!
 In the next part, we will dig deeper and add much more functionality to the wallet app—along with more tests!